 Button Poetry was founded in 2011 by Sam Cook and Sierra DeMulder, who were shortly joined by Rachele Cermak, and Heidi Lear.
 They launched the first Button website and blog.

-In March, Button hosted its first recording party to produce Button Poetry: Volume One, featuring Sierra DeMulder, Sam Cook, Dylan Garity, Hieu Nguyen, Kait Rokowski, and Shane Hawley, along with many other Twin Cities poets.
+In March, Button hosted its first event, a recording party to produce Button Poetry: Volume One, featuring Sierra DeMulder, Sam Cook, Dylan Garity, Hieu Nguyen, Kait Rokowski, and Shane Hawley, along with many other Twin Cities poets.

 Sam Cook and Dylan Garity rebranded Button with a stronger focus on video and social media.
 Under their direction, Button launched several new projects, including the Button Tumblr and Button Youtube.

 Michael Mlekoday joined the Button team to launch the inaugural Exploding Pinecone Chapbook Competition, judged by Bao Phi.

-In July, Button released its first perfect-bound book, me Aunt Jemima and the nailgun, announced the second annual Exploding Pinecone Contest (judged by Rachel McKibbens), and launched this website along with Button’s first webstore.
+In July, Button released its first perfect-bound book, me Aunt Jemima and the nailgun, announced the second annual Exploding Pinecone Contest (judged by Rachel McKibbens), and launched it’s website along with Button’s first webstore.

-In August, Button ventured to the brisk city of Cambridge, MA to capture the 2013 National Poetry Slam.
-That same week, Button blew up an internet video to over 4 million views, which began a series of mentions of Button and Button poets in major media including (but not limited to): NPR, Fox News, Time, The Huffington Post, and Upworthy.
+In August, while filming the 2013 National Poetry Slam Button had a video go viral and receive over 4 million views in a matter of days, which began a series of mentions of Button and Button poets in major media including (but not limited to): NPR, Fox News, Time, The Huffington Post, and Upworthy.